moorara/gocert/README.md

 # gocert
-A light lightweight command-line tool for generating self-signed SSL/TLS certificates.
+A lightweight command-line tool for generating self-signed SSL/TLS certificates using pure go!